LNJ-ND/metalab2/shinyapps/README.md

 ## visualization
 This app is published on the [Metavoice website](https://metavoice.au.dk/app.html?id=visualisation).
 It presents meta-analytic visualisations of meta-analysis conducted based on the input of the user in relation to a specific disorder, voice feature and optional moderator.

+## shinyapps_deploy.R
+This script can be used to deploy apps to shinyapps.io.
+It copies the necessary files and directories into a common folder for each app, and deploys it.